 On August 16, 1999, the Dallas Oversight Division of the U.S. Office of Personnel Management (OPM) accepted a classification appeal from [the appellant].
-[The appellant's] position as Writer-Editor, GS-1082-12, is assigned to the [activity], Department of the Army, located at [geographic location].
-The appellant believes [the] position's classification should be Writer-Editor, GS-1082-13.
-We have accepted and decided [the] appeal under section 5112 of title 5, United States Code.
+[The appellant's] position is assigned to the [activity], Department of the Army, located at [geographic location].
+The agency has classified the appellant's position as Writer-Editor, GS-1082-11, but the appellant believes [the] position should be graded as GS-12.
+We have accepted and decided this appeal under section 5112 of title 5, United States Code.

-In reaching our classification decision, we have carefully reviewed all the information furnished by the appellant and [the appellant's] agency, including [the appellant's] official position description [number].
-To obtain additional information, we interviewed the appellant by telephone on September 23, 1999, and talked with [the] supervisor by telephone on September 24, 1999.
-On November 1, 1999, we conducted on-site interviews with the appellant and [the] supervisor.
+In reaching our classification decision, we have carefully reviewed all the information furnished by the appellant and [the] agency, including [the appellant's] official position description, [number].
+We interviewed the appellant by telephone on September 22, 1999, and talked with [the] supervisor on September 24, 1999.
+On November 1, 1999, we conducted an on-site interviews with the appellant and [the] supervisor.
 Since the appellant's second-level supervisor has been at the installation for only a short while, we interviewed the recently-retired [activity] Director by telephone on November 3, 1999.